With a range from $59.99 right up to $249.95, Fitbit has done its best to cater to everyone looking to buy their first fitness tracker.

 For many people, wearable tech still seems a bit scary.
 Fitbit has succeeded because it isn't scary, even if you're just trying to move more.

 Read on to find out what Fitbit is right for you.
-Whether you fancy a Flex, Charge, Surge, Alta or Blaze, here's a rundown of all the Fitbits currently on sale.
+Whether you fancy a Flex 2, Charge 2, Surge, Alta or Blaze, we've spent plenty of time with them to help you decide.
+Here's a rundown of all the Fitbits currently on sale.

 Fitbit Charge 2